jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Science calls it the second law of thermodynamics.
 It's most commonly called entropy.
 This is the fundamental law that describes how objects and energy systems naturally tend to increase in disorganization over time.

 In a way, entropy is the universe's natural accounting system for energy transformation.
 The results of the statistical behavior of particles probabilistically shifting between states of order and disorder.
-For example, natural forces create stars that generate immense radiation energy, but natural force also use this fuel and turn the star effectively dark.
+For example, natural forces create stars that generate immense radiation energy, but natural forces also use up this fuel and turn the star effectively dark.

 To realize what the second law of thermodynamics does over time, think of this comparison.

 Earth and Mars were once about the same.
 Their cores were hot magma.
 They had protective magnetospheres.
-Their atmospheres thick with gases.
+Their atmospheres were thick with gases.
 Liquid water flowed in rivers as volcanoes shaped the landscape.
 Unlike some planets Mars and Earth were far from bland or boring.
 Energy from their cores, magnetospheres, and gravity organized many unique objects like mountains, lakes, and atmosphere.
 The forces of nature created two similar game boards.

 But entropy is always there.